Bert Ellison

-Herbert Spencer "Bert" Ellison (November 15, 1896 – August 11, 1955) was an American baseball player.
+Herbert Spencer Ellison (November 15, 1896 – August 11, 1955) was an American baseball player.
 He played professional baseball for 14 years, from 1915 to 1928, including five seasons in Major League Baseball with the Detroit Tigers from 1916 to 1920.
 He also played seven seasons with the San Francisco Seals of the Pacific Coast League from 1921 to 1927.
 Ellison was inducted into the Pacific Coast League Hall of Fame in 2006.

 Early years

 Ellison was born in Ola, Yell County, Arkansas, in 1896.
 In 1910, he was living with his grandfather John Sundlin, a farmer in Yell County.

 Ellison enrolled at the University of Arkansas.
 He played third base and led the Arkansas Razorbacks baseball team in batting in 1914.
 He also played for the Arkansas Razorbacks football team in the fall of 1914.

 Professional baseball

 Minor leagues

 In March 1915, it was reported that Ellison had signed with the St. Louis Cardinals.
 He spent the 1915 season playing in Iowa for the Clinton Pilots of the Central Association.
 He played at the shortstop position for Clinton and compiled a .251 batting average in 112 games.

 In August 1915, the Detroit Tigers purchased Ellison from the Clinton club.
 He was assigned for the 1916 season to the Muscatine Muskies of the Central Association.
 He compiled a .361 batting average in 127 games with the Muskies.